PhantomCybernetics/phntm_bridge_docs/ui/ros-services.rst

 Calling ROS Services
 ====================

-The Bridge node autodetects all available ROS services of all discovered ROS nodes, and the Web UI then provides various tools to call them with custom data payloads.
+The Bridge Client node autodetects all available ROS services of all discovered nodes, and the Web UI then provides various tools to call them with custom data payloads and receive replies.
 Service calls can be even mapped to keyboard keys, gamepad and touch UI buttons.

 In order to be able to call any ROS service, the Bridge node needs to have access to its type definitions.